Graduate Diploma of Psychology (Advanced)

 Communication

-Demonstrate written and oral communication skills to convey complex psychological knowledge and ideas to laypeople and professionals.
+Demonstrate clear and effective written and oral communication skills to convey complex psychological knowledge and ideas tailored to diverse audiences including laypeople, professionals, and researchers.

 Digital literacy